 9. Violation of any decision, order or rule issued or adopted by the board.

-11. Offering or accepting commissions or contingency fees for services rendered for clients for whom the attest function is also offered or rendered in the performance of the practice of accounting unless:
+11. Offering or accepting commissions or contingency fees for services rendered for clients for whom attest services are also offered or rendered in the performance of the practice of accounting unless:

 (a) The fee is fixed by a court or another public authority.